 1. Öz Kilis Kebap ve Lahmacun Salonu, Fatih

 In Öz Kilis Kebab and Lahmacun Salonu, there are two kinds of Antep Lahmacun: one with onions and the other one with garlic for the more adventurous eaters.
-Before eating one of the best lahmacun in Istanbul in this restaurant, you can also taste the Şiveydiz Soup, one of the specialties of the place. Şiveydiz Soup made with fresh onions, fresh garlic, strained yogurt, chickpeas, and lamb and it is a great local delicacy.
+Before eating one of the best lahmacun in Istanbul in this restaurant, you can also taste the Şiveydiz Soup, one of the specialties of the place. Şiveydiz Soup is made with fresh onions, fresh garlic, strained yogurt, chickpeas, and lamb and it is a great local delicacy.

 With your delicious lahmacun, I recommend you to drink foamy ayran (salty yogurt drink) served in a copper glass.
 Located in Fatih, the European side of Istanbul the restaurant is easy to get to and has reasonable prices.